Bifurcation of critical points along gap-continuous families of subspaces: Proofs of the main theorems

 is a Fredholm operator of index $\ind(T_1\oplus T_2)=\ind(T_1)+\ind(T_2)$. \end{lemma}

 In what follows, we will apply Lemma \ref{Fredholm} to $L_t\mid_{H_t}:H_t\rightarrow H_t$ and $L_t\mid_{H^\perp_t}:H^\perp_t\rightarrow H^\perp_t$.

-\begin{proof}[Proof of Theorem \ref{thm}] Firstly, assume that $n\neq +\infty$.
-Then, by Lemma \ref{Fredholm} the operator $L_t$ is Fredholm, since it is invertible on the subspace $H^\perp_t$ and Fredholm on the finite dimensional space $H_t$.
-Furthermore, by assumption $L_a$ and $L_b$ are invertible, and so it is enough to apply Theorem \ref{theorem} in order to conclude that $f$ admits a bifurcation point.\\ Moreover, if $\{H_t\}_{t\in[a,b]}$ is analytic, then $P_t$ and so $L_t$ depend analytically on $t$.
-Reasoning as in \cite[Section 2]{JacBifIch} the set of all $t$ such that $\ker L_t\neq\{0\}$ is discrete.
+\begin{proof}[Proof of Theorem \ref{thm}] Let us first assume that $n\neq +\infty$.
+Then, by Lemma \ref{Fredholm} the operator $L_t$ is Fredholm as it is invertible on the subspace $H^\perp_t$ and Fredholm on the finite dimensional space $H_t$.
+Furthermore, $L_a$ and $L_b$ are invertible by assumption and so Theorem \ref{thm} follows from Theorem \ref{theorem}.
+This shows the first part of the assertion of Theorem \ref{thm}.
+Now, if $\{H_t\}_{t\in[a,b]}$ is analytic, then $P_t$ and so $L_t$ depends analytically on $t$.
+As in \cite[Section 2]{JacBifIch}, this implies that the set of all $t$ such that $\ker(L_t)\neq\{0\}$ is discrete.
 Moreover, it is readily seen that